smuellerDD/leancrypto/README.md

 * testable: all algorithm implementations are directly accessible via their data structures at runtime.

+* side-channel-resistant: A valgrind-based dynamic side channel analysis is applied to find time-variant code paths based on secret data.

 ## Status

 Type                | Service               | Status